Framework for liquid crystal based particle models: General quantitative framework

 \section{General quantitative framework}

-This main section first introduces to obtaining electromagnetism, with built-in charge quantization and regularization, to director field in analogy to Faber approach~(\cite{faber1,faber2}).
-Then there is discussed generalization to biaxial nematic case using field of real symmetric matrices (like stress-energy tensor) preferring shape as $(\Lambda_i)$ set of eigenvalues.
+This main Section first introduces to electromagnetism with built-in charge quantization and regularization using director field in analogy to Faber's approach~(\cite{faber1,faber15,faber2,faber3,faber4}).
+Further there is discussed generalization to Landau-de Gennes biaxial nematic case using field of real symmetric matrices (like stress-energy tensor) preferring some shape as fixed $(\Lambda_i)$ set of eigenvalues, and then to 4D case as in Einstein's teleparallelism.